-Thick and flavorful Healthy BBQ Sauce is sweet and tangy, with a hint of smoke and contains less sugar.
-This low calorie BBQ sauce is amazing to slather on any of your grilled summertime favorites, ribs or pulled meats!
+This Healthy BBQ Sauce is thick, sweet and tangy, with a hint of smoke and contains 3 times less sugar than a store-bought BBQ sauce.
+It’s amazing to slather on grilled BBQ chicken, ribs or pulled pork!

-Healthy homemade BBQ sauce is super easy to make and the perfect way to ramp up flavor in any of your healthy grill recipes.
-I’m not saying you can’t buy organic BBQ sauce.
-Yes, you can.
-And if you are short on time you should.
+I’m not saying you can’t buy organic or natural barbecue sauce.
 I realize turning your fridge and freezer into “from scratch” oasis is time consuming.

-But if you have time and more likely all ingredients in the pantry (I did), then you should make your own barbecue sauce for about 6 times cheaper than store-bought.
+But if you have time and more likely all ingredients in the pantry (I did), then you should make your own homemade BBQ sauce for about 6 times cheaper than store-bought.
 It’s really easy, too!

-- Budget friendly: It’s no secret that the ‘healthier’ store sauces cost more, save some money and make this!
-Better yet, double the recipe, freeze it and you will always have healthy BBQ sauce on hand!
+- Budget friendly: It’s no secret that healthier barbecue sauce costs more, save some money and make this!

 - Customizable: Need more heat?
 Add more cayenne.
 Want it sweeter?
 Add a pinch more honey.

-- Tomato Paste: Thick and flavorful, paste adds a concentrated tomato taste that can’t matched if you were to use a tomato sauce.
+- Tomato paste: Thick and flavorful, paste adds a concentrated tomato taste that can’t be matched if you were to use a tomato sauce.

-- Molasses: Bittersweet taste that really boosts the flavor in healthy barbecue sauce.
+- Molasses: Bittersweet taste that really boosts the flavor in the barbecue sauce.

-- Apple cider vinegar + mustard: Sweet ACV and tangy mustard is like yen and yang, you need both for the perfect sauce pairing!
+- Apple cider vinegar and mustard: Sweet ACV and tangy mustard is like yin and yang, you need both for the perfect sauce pairing.

-- Honey/maple syrup: Liquid sweetener dissolves well in homemade bbq sauce and just a touch adds the right amount of sweet taste, just like in healthy sweet chili sauce.
+- Honey or maple syrup: Liquid sweetener dissolves well and just a touch adds the right amount of sweet taste.

-- Liquid smoke: Gives this bbq sauce a caramel smoky flavor – without ever touching the grill or smoker!
+- Liquid smoke: Gives it a caramel smoky flavor without ever touching the grill or smoker!

 - Pantry spices: Onion powder, garlic powder, salt and cayenne for maximum flavor.

-Homemade BBQ sauce is not only healthy, it is easy to make in only 3 steps!
+It is easy to make in only 2 steps!

 - In a small saucepan, add all ingredients and whisk until well combined.